lasoares/mobile-demos/iosOffline/conflict_handling.md

 5. In the identity inspector, select `QSTodoItemViewController` as the custom class for the view controller.

-6. A new push segue from the master view controller to the detail view controller by control-dragging to the detail view controller.
+6. Add a new push segue from the master view controller to the detail view controller by control-dragging to the detail view controller.
 In the Attributes Inspector, set the segue identifier to `detailSegue`.

 7. Add a Text Field and Segmented Control to the view controller.
 Set the title for Segment 0 to "Yes" and the title for Segment 1 to "No".